kioskprotocol/din/README.md

 # DIN

-A Decentralized Identification Number (DIN) is a unique product identifier that is adminstered by the global `DINRegistry` Ethereum smart contract.
+The Decentralized Identification Number (DIN) is an open standard for product identification.
+A DIN is a globally unique, 10-digit number that can be registered via an Ethereum smart contract called the `DINRegistry`.

+## Contracts

 **[DINRegistry.sol](./contracts/DINRegistry.sol)**